Mother's Day Roundtable: Being a Pro Athlete's Mom in the Social Media Age

 I remember once when I made a stance on domestic violence.
 One person said, "Peter King [of Sports Illustrated] said this thing about you."
 I thought, "I’m 42, I haven’t once cared about what Peter King thought of me, and I’m not going to start now."

-Diana Benedict: I’m not as tech-savvy as probably a lot of parents.
+Diana Benedict (Mookie Betts' mom): I’m not as tech-savvy as probably a lot of parents.
 I don’t follow it nearly as closely.
 I hear more than I actually see.
 Sometimes I just consider the source.
 You can’t please everybody.
 Somebody is going to always have something to say.
 Sometimes it’s hard for me to draw the line and not comment.
 Most of the time I look at it and laugh.

-Joy Harris: Right now I do more Instagram than anything.
+Joy Holmes-Harris (Gary Harris' mom): Right now I do more Instagram than anything.
 And to be honest, Gary is pretty good with things that he posts.
 It’s kind of scary at times because anybody can have access to your son, whereas in the past, way back in my day before social media, pro athletes were just out there and untouchable.

 That’s the scary part with social media.
 But like I said, Gary has been great with it.
 He takes all that with a grain of salt.
 With him being able to handle it responsibly, it makes it easier.

-Angella Murry: No I don’t.
+Angella Murry (Tina Charles' mom): No I don’t.
 Social media for me, I actually don’t pay much attention at all.
 A lot of things you say or post can be misconstrued.
 I do have an Instagram account, but I just follow Tina.

 To be on it and watching is nerve-wracking—thank God I know she has a good head on her shoulders.
 It gives me confidence, even if she’s on social media.
 Me personally, I close my eyes to it.
 In America these days, it’s not something you can really do.
 For me, I’m fine with it.